LuiseRauch/portfolio-kami/_portfolio/bloccit.md

 I created data models so when **Bloccit** users post information and comment on those posts - posts & comments are persistent, I used the ORM library ActiveRecord to communicate with the database and seeded data.

-I Implemented CRUD operations on my models so the users can perform these actions from the views, nested resources and refactored code.
+I implemented CRUD operations on my models so the users can perform these actions from the views, nested resources and refactored code.
 And added validation methods for the database.

 <div class="slideshow">